Signs of the Last Days: Arrogance

 The Bible makes it clear that it is impossible for us to recognize Jesus’ true identity as God’s chosen Messianic King and Lord without our spiritual understanding being opened by the Holy Spirit.

 The nature of revelation is that it depends on God.
 We play a part by responding to the inner working of the Spirit, but we cannot open our own sin-blinded eyes.
-Until we receive this divine impartation of revelation from God, we cannot see as we should.

 But the people’s minds were hardened, and to this day whenever the old covenant is being read, the same veil covers their minds so they cannot understand the truth.
 And this veil can be removed only by believing in Christ.
 15 Yes, even today when they read Moses’ writings, their hearts are covered with that veil, and they do not understand.
 16 But whenever someone turns to the Lord, the veil is taken away.
 17 For the Lord is the Spirit, and wherever the Spirit of the Lord is, there is freedom.
 18 So all of us who have had that veil removed can see and reflect the glory of the Lord.
 And the Lord—who is the Spirit—makes us more and more like him as we are changed into his glorious image.
 2 Corinthians 3:14-18 (NLT)

-Most of the people in Israel in Jesus’ day did not know his real identity.
+Most of the people in Israel in Jesus’ day did not know Jesus’ real identity.
 Some said he was a good man, a prophet, a teacher, or even a blasphemer.
 Only those whose eyes were opened were able to see that he was and is the Messiah.

 God revealed Jesus’ identity a little more on the mount of transfiguration, where three disciples saw him glorified beyond anything seen before by men.
 (Matthew 17:1-8) His face shined like the sun and his clothes were a dazzling white like light itself.
 This brief encounter with Jesus’ glory awakened those three disciples to a heavenly reality not before experienced, but they still did not understand.
 In their minds, Jesus was on a par with Moses and Elijah, not in a class by himself.
 That would all change at the resurrection.